 For the most part, ferns are light feeders and the same goes for the western sword fern.
 That being said, these ferns can benefit from a couple of applications of fertilizer during the spring and summer when they are actively growing.
 Choose a balanced fertilizer such as a 20-20-20 and dilute it to half-strength before applying.

 These ferns can grow as many as 75 to 100 fronds per plant and will sometimes require some pruning in order to reduce crowding of the leaves, usually for aesthetic purposes.
-In the fall when the fronds begin to die off for the winter, do not remove the old fronds as they provide protection in the early spring months for the new growth.
+In the fall when the fronds begin to die off for the winter, do not remove them yet as they provide protection in the early spring months for the new growth.
+Instead, wait until early spring to remove any remaining dead growth.
+Remove the entire frond but carefully avoid any tightly rolled fiddleheads beginning to appear at the base of the plant.
+These will unfurl into new fronds.

 Propagating Western Sword Ferns